SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/storage_per_DMA/Profile_migration_to_elastic.md

 - If DataMiner is installed with the 10.0.7 installer and Profile Manager is used, XML storage will be used.
 An indexing database is not yet supported as a storage type for profiles in DataMiner 10.0.7.
 After you have upgraded this DataMiner Agent to DataMiner 10.0.8 or later, it will continue to use XML storage until you trigger the migration.

-- If DataMiner is installed with the 10.4.0 installer and Profile Manager is used, Elastic storage will be used.
+- If DataMiner is installed with the 10.4.0 installer and Profile Manager is used, indexing database storage will be used.

 - When you add a new DataMiner Agent to an existing cluster, the same behavior applies as mentioned above.

 ## Checking the storage type used by a DataMiner Agent

 If you want to know which storage type a DataMiner Agent is currently using, open the migration window as detailed under [Migrating from XML to the indexing database](#migrating-from-xml-to-the-indexing-database).

+The current storage type is displayed in the *ProfileManger XML to Elastic* section, under the *Cancel Migration* button stating "Currently using ..." .

 ## Limitations and differences with XML storage